YouTube's iPhone app got a major Chromecast update

 Thanks to a recent update to the YouTube app for iOS, casting YouTube videos from your phone is easier than ever.
 The iPhone feels less like a phone and more like a TV remote.

-Before this update, I would need to unlock my phone and make my way to the YouTube app in order to access playback controls.
+Before this update, I'd need to unlock my phone and make my way to the YouTube app to access playback controls.
 Super annoying.
-Now, those controls are better integrated into iOS, saving me from needing to return to the YouTube app if I was using another app or put down my phone long enough for it to lock.
+Now, those controls are better integrated into iOS, saving me from needing to return to the YouTube app if using another app or putting down my phone long enough for it to lock.

 Controls in the lock screen and Control Center